apache/cloudstack-documentation/source/installguide/hypervisor/xenserver.rst

    #.
 Navigate to the XenServer cluster, and click Actions – Manage.

    #.
-Watch the status to see that all the hosts come "Up" (it can take a few minutes)
+Watch the status to see that all the hosts come "Up" (it can take a few minutes, as it takes time for CloudStack to copy
+      all of the required scripts and plugins to the upgraded hosts)

 #.
 Optionally, after all hosts are "Up", run the following on one host in the cluster: